Sciss/AudioFile/README.md

 ### requirements / installation

-ScalaAudioFile currently compiles against Scala 2.9.1 (default), 2.9.0 and 2.8.1.
-It builds with sbt 0.11 (xsbt), with the standard targets:
+ScalaAudioFile currently compiles against Scala 2.9.2 using sbt 0.12.

-* `clean` &ndash; removes previous build artefacts
-* `compile` &ndash; compiles classes into target/scala-version/classes
-* `doc` &ndash; generates api in target/scala-version/api/index.html
-* `package` &ndash; packages jar in target/scala-version
-* `console` &ndash; runs the Scala REPL with ScalaAudioFile on the class path
+To use the library in your project:

+    "de.sciss" %% "scalaaudiofile" % "0.20"

 ### creating an IntelliJ IDEA project

-The IDEA project files have now been removed from the git repository, but they can be easily recreated, given that you have installed the sbt-idea plugin.
-If you haven't yet, create the following contents in `~/.sbt/plugins/build.sbt`:
+If you want to develop the library, you can set up an IntelliJ IDEA project, using the sbt-idea plugin yet.
+Have the following contents in `~/.sbt/plugins/build.sbt`:

     resolvers += "sbt-idea-repo" at "http://mpeltonen.github.com/maven/"

-    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "0.11.0")
+    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.0.0")

-Then to create the IDEA project, run the following two commands from the xsbt shell:
+Then to create the IDEA project, run `sbt gen-idea`.

-    > set ideaProjectName := "ScalaAudioFile"
-    > gen-idea

 ### getting started